brentd09/AZ040Labs/README.md

   [Demos](xtraDemos.md#demo-code) <br>

-## Rearranged the lab order to help your learning of the topics.
-- Lab 2 has been placed toward the end of the week as it is a much better placement for this module
-- Labs 9 and 10 are related to Microsoft 365 and Azure and are best dealt with after all of the non-cloud modules are completed.

 ## Prepare labs before starting
 - A Firewall issue in the lab machines prevents some labs from running correctly